-Adult Education programs also collaborate with the Saginaw Chippewa Tribal College and Mid Michigan Community College.
+Adult Education programs also collaborate with the Saginaw Chippewa Tribal College and MidMichigan College.
 The Saginaw Chippewa Indian Tribe is also referring non-graduate employees to obtain a GED or a high school diploma.
-Completion may be measured by achievement on TABE and/or successful completion of GED or High School Diploma.
+Completion may be measured by achievement on CASAS and/or successful completion of GED or High School Diploma.

-GLBMW! is aligned with and supports the Sixtyby30 educational attainment goal in the State of Michigan.
+GLBMW! is aligned with and supports the Governor's "60 by 30" educational attainment goal in the State of Michigan.
 GLBMW! program services encourage and support program participants in obtaining credentials.
 GLBMW! also partners with local College Access Networks (CAN's).
 CAN's are community based college access coordinating bodies supported by a team of community and education leaders who represent K-12, higher education, non-profit sector, government, and business.
-They are committed to building a college prepared culture, and increase college attendance and college completion rates in the community.
+They are committed to building a college and career readiness culture focused on postsecondary credential attainment including certificate programs and degree programs that prepare our regional workforce for in-demand careers in our region.
 GLMBW! works closely with the CAN's in the region, with staff being actively involved in various committees.
-These activities enable students to take positive steps toward obtaining postsecondary certificates and credentials.
+These activities enable students and adults to take positive steps toward obtaining postsecondary certificates and credentials.